 Telephone: 0300 222 5702

-If you start finding it more difficult to care for your relative, you can get support.
-You could:
+If you need support to care for your relative, you could try the following:

 - talk to friends and family,